jimmyng94/PawBeat/README.md

 - Pedometer
 - Live data display through a [website](https://tymonherzyk.github.io/PawPulseWeb/)

-Currently, the development of the project is only intended to be used on a dog.
+Currently, the development of the project is only intended for use on a dog.
 Usage on other pets will require further testing.

 ## Project Architecture
 ![Basic Design](https://github.com/jimmyng94/PawPulse/blob/master/Other/Media/PawPulseDiagram.png?raw=true)